mperhez/repast/README.md

 * From within eclipse, you might need to configure Groovy compiler version 2.4 at project and workspace level.
 Project -> Groovy Compiler  and Window -> Preferences -> Groovy -> Compiler -> Switch to 2.4.xx.

+### Acknowledgments

+* Running command is an adaptation this [blog.](http://fabiorehm.com/blog/2014/09/11/running-gui-apps-with-docker/)